wp-plugins/tentblogger-simple-seo-sitemap/README.txt

 Tags: sitemap, blog
 Requires at least: 3.1
 Tested up to: 3.3
-Stable tag: 2.3
+Stable tag: 2.4

+Note: This plugin is no longer under active development.
+If you're interested in maintaining it, please contact me.

+== Description ==

 <a href="http://tentblogger.com/seo-sitemap">SEO Sitemap</a> attempts to streamline the sitemap generation process as much as possible.
 Automatic creation, submission, and daily execution.

-== Description ==

 This plugin goes as far as possible in streamlining the sitemap generation process so that you don't have to do much thinking.
 Install-and-go, no setup required!